bUnit-dev/bUnit/docs/site/docs/test-doubles/auth.md

 - **Authenticated** and **authorized**
 - **Authenticated** and **authorized** with one or more **roles**, **claims**, and/or **policies**

 bUnit's authentication and authorization implementation is easily available by calling [`AddAuthorization()`](xref:Bunit.TestContext.AddAuthorization) on a test context.
 This adds the necessary services to the `Services` collection and the `CascadingAuthenticationState` component to the [root render tree](xref:root-render-tree).
-The method returns an instance of the <xref:Bunit.TestDoubles.BunitAuthorizationContext> type that allows you to control the authentication and authorization state for a test.
+The method returns an instance of the <xref:Bunit.TestDoubles.TestAuthorizationContext> type that allows you to control the authentication and authorization state for a test.

 The following sections show how to set each of these states in a test.